Deformations of current Lie algebras. I. Small algebras in characteristic 2: Acknowledgements

 \section{Acknowledgements}

 Thanks are due to Askar Dzhumadil'daev, Dimitry Leites, Serge Skryabin, and the anonymous referee for useful remarks and clarifications.
 GAP \cite{gap} was utilized to check some of the computations performed in this paper.
-Grishkov was supported by Russian Science Foundation (project 16-11-10002) (\S\S 1--4), and CNPq and FAPESP (\S\S 5--6).
-Zusmanovich was supported by FAPESP (grant 13/12050-2), by the Regional Authority of the Moravian-Silesian Region (grant MSK 44/3316), and by the Ministry of Education and Science of the Republic of Kazakhstan (grant 0828/GF4).
+Grishkov was supported by Russian Science Foundation (project 16-11-10002) (\S\S 1--4), and by CNPq (grant 308221/2012-5) and FAPESP (grant 14/09310-5) (\S\S 5--6).
+Zusmanovich was supported by FAPESP (grant 13/12050-2), by the Statutory City of Ostrava (grant 0924/2016/Sa\v{S}), and by the Ministry of Education and Science of the Republic of Kazakhstan (grant 0828/GF4).
 Most of this work was carried out during Zusmanovich's visit to the University of S\~ao Paulo.